 Cancer Research UK Cancer Survival Group

 Our research is designed to describe and explain local, national, international and socio-economic differences and inequalities in cancer survival.
 The results help policymakers to target investment in cancer services to improve survival and reduce inequalities.
 We also invest in methodological innovation in survival analysis.
 We have shown that socio-economic inequalities in survival in England were increasing up to 2001, a finding that has had important policy implications.
-The EUROCARE-3 study has indicated lower survival in the UK than in some other European populations, although the differences are becoming less marked for some cancers.
-Geographic differences in survival are being explored within the UK and, in the EUROCARE and CONCORD projects, in collaboration with cancer registries and research institutions in more than 30 countries worldwide.
+The EUROCARE-3 study has indicated lower survival in the United Kingdom than in some other European populations, although the differences are becoming less marked for some cancers.
+Geographic differences in survival are being explored within the UK and, in the EUROCARE and CONCORD projects, in collaboration with cancer registries and research institutions in over seventy countries worldwide.

 For further details of our research publications, see the list of publications of the Cancer Survival Group.